 Predominantly from the camera or the scissors of the pre-war collector Karel Stoel, plate types previously unknown, and/or known but un-photographed, have come to light.
-There are too many new finds to list them all – which makes careful scrutiny of our Club Historic Archive so interesting – but here we choose a few at random to give the reader a taste:
+There are too many new finds to list them all in the Blog – which makes careful scrutiny of our Club Historic Archive so interesting – but here we choose a few at random to give the reader a taste:

 (NL) LZ 319 — Utrecht province is not listed as having issued its code L with a suffix, if and when it reached L-99999.
 So LZ-319 is a puzzle, shot in 1940s Holland, but could it possibly be an early number from such a continuation series which started and soon stopped, when the 1951 series LL-NN-NN took over?
 We know that North- and South- Holland provinces G & H used the continuation suffixes Z, and then X; so maybe Utrecht just squeezed in a run of LZ – Dutch boffins to the rescue, please!